-The five-branched, purplish stigma of the Pelargonium desertorum flower in picture is noticeable, while not one anther is present on the white filaments around the style base.
-This flower may be getting old, its anthers having already dropped off.
+The five-branched, purplish stigma of the Pelargonium desertorum flower in picture is noticeable, while not one anther is present on the white, shrivelling filaments around the style base.
+This means that the flower is getting old, having lost its anthers.
 Pelargonium flowers may have up to ten stamens.
 In this species up to seven of them are usually fertile.

 A couple of silvery margined, hairy sepals are present behind the corolla, dull olive green down their strongly recurved, inner surfaces.